-What is there to know about the linking the appliances?
+What is there to know about linking the appliances?
 Are you dealing with this manner for the first time?
 Rest assured that you have the capacity to do it correctly and all by yourself!

 What’s important to know here is that there’s something called “gas work”.
 Most handymen at home are well aware that everything considered as such in the UK has to be carried out by a Gas Safe Engineer.
-The Safety regulations clearly states that only these experts can do such jobs legally.
-Having to remove a bayonet connector however, is not a part of this classification and you can do it yourself.
+The Safety Gas regulations clearly state that, in any kitchen, only these experts can do such jobs legally.
+Having to remove a bayonet connector, however, is not a part of this classification and you can do it yourself.

-Note: Only a first time installation of a gas stove should be delivered by a professional ( which WE ARE certified to do, by the way ).
-If one has already been installed you are free to connect or disconnect it yourself.
+Note: Only a first-time installation or a permanent reposition of a gas stove should be delivered by a professional ( which WE ARE certified to do, by the way ).
+If one has already been installed at the same location you are free to temporarily disconnect it yourself.

 So how do you disconnect a gas stove on your own?

 Bear in mind that a bayonet cap is either open or closed.
 Whenever you remove the hose an inner valve shuts and prevents gas from leaking.
 They are simplistically designed for everyone to use.
 Here are the instructions to disconnecting your gas cooker: